 Where, pursuant to Clause 18.21(c), the time period specified in the Service Request includes the Timestamp of 00:00 of the current day and the current day is within BST and the Device processes the Service Request before 23:00 UTC, the target SMETS1 GSME will return a LogEntry with a Timestamp of 00:00 that will reflect the same consumption as recorded where the Timestamp is 23:00 (with their MMC meanings).

+The provisions of Clause 18.17(j) also apply to this Service Request.

 Retrieve Active Import Profile Data (SRV 4.8.1),

 Where the target SMETS1 GSME or SMETS1 GPF does not return any LogEntry (with its MMC meaning) where the StartDateTime is later than the DateCommissioned (with their DUIS meanings) of the target Device, then the S1SP shall return a Response without any LogEntry.